 Blockchain technology has some key differentiators from databases.
 In a relational database, for example, data can be easily modified or deleted.
 Typically, there are database administrators who can change any part of the data and/or its structure.
 On the other hand, blockchain is a “write-only” data structure.
 New entries get appended onto the end of the ledger.
 There are no administrator permissions within a blockchain that allow editing or deleting data.
 Moreover, relational databases were originally designed for centralized applications (i.e. a single entity controls the data).
 By contrast, blockchains were designed for decentralized applications.

 Types of Blockchains

 A blockchain can be both permissionless e.g Bitcoin or Ethereum or permissioned like the different Hyperledger blockchain frameworks.
-The choice between permissionless and permissioned blockchains is driven by the use case.
+The choice between permissionless and permissioned blockchains is driven by the Applications.